 - Gather performance evaluations, commendations, promotions, raises, and bonuses.

 - Identify any personal, health, social, financial, or family issues that you were going through at the time of the alleged misconduct, and documentation to support.

 - Identify and engage in appropriate training, courses, or community service that addresses the alleged misconduct.

 - Identify the form of discipline or alternatives that you would consider (i.e. suspension, demotion, last change agreement, etc.).

 Even though the Skelly hearing is geared towards supporting the original reasoning and form of discipline, taking the above actions will be helpful for you and your attorney in the event you seek to pursue an appeal or writ of mandate regarding the underlying discipline.

-If you have any questions or would like more information, please fill out this quick form and a staff member will get back to you shortly.
+If you have any questions or are a non-union managerial or professional public employee in need of legal representation at a Skelly hearing, please fill out this quick form and a staff member will get back to you shortly.